-Using the computer to predict the physiological effects of drugs
+Using the computer to predict the physiological effect of drugs

 PK-Sim™: the active substance's route through the body

 PK-Sim™ simulation software does what is known as a whole-body ADME simulation taking into account all the processes that determine the fate of an active substance in the body – from absorption to distribution, metabolism and excretion.
 The software makes it possible to predict which route the substance will take in the body after oral or parenteral administration, which organ will break it down, where it will act and in what concentration.